If you’re running an online store, you probably know that product reviews are important – but you may not realize just how important.

 One of the best ways of engaging with younger customers is to try out new channels, embrace social media, and put your products in the hands of people your customers follow and trust.
 Yep, you might’ve guessed it – we’re talking about influencers.

 Influencers are all about making themselves heard – and Millennials and Gen Zs listen.
-Over a third said that their trust in a brand would increase after seeing an influencer promotion or review online.
+Over 90% said that they believed influencer marketing to be effective.

 Apart from being a great way to reach a wider audience, influencer marketing also builds trust with younger generations.
 And you’re not only limited to Instagram – 40% of Twitter users say they’ve made a purchase as a direct result of a Tweet from an influencer.